appserver-io/appserver/README.md

 # Persistence-Container

 As described in the introduction the application is designed inside a runtime environment like an application server as appserver.io is.
-The following example gives you a short introdction how you can create a stateful session bean and the way you can invoke it's method on client side.
+The following example gives you a short introduction how you can create a stateful session bean and the way you can invoke it's method on client side.

 First thing you've to do is to create your SessionBean.
 What is a SessionBean?
 It's not simple